lauren-h-yoon/sdft/README.md

 ### Updates

+04/07/26: after some investigation, we've found that all the results in our paper were produced using on-policy sampling, but per-token forward KL loss (similar to the [GKD paper](https://arxiv.org/abs/2306.13649)).
+Therefore, this is the default argument in this repo, and we will update the arXiv version soon with clarification.

 03/12/26: added the science dataset and evaluation pipeline, regenerated the tool-use dataset, and added an updated tool-use evaluation file.
 I'll upload the Medical and Wiki datasets soon.

 ## Abstract